wigging/kinetic-schemes/README.md

 ## Kinetic Reactions for Biomass Pyrolysis
 Various kinetic schemes are available to predict the devolatilization of biomass to gas, tar, and char products.
-The function files (`func_.py`) listed below are based on a particular kinetic scheme.
+The function files,`func_.py`, listed below are based on a particular kinetic scheme.
+Concentrations are on a volume basis represented as a density (kg/m<sup>3</sup>).
 Each function returns the product yield applicable to a particular scheme.
 See the comments in each file for more details.
-Different approaches of solving the system of kinetic reactions are also investigated in the `approach_.py` files.

 *Requirements: Python 3, NumPy, and Matplotlib*

-### approach_1.py, approach_2.py, approach_3.py, approach_4.py
+### approach.py

+The `approach` files demonstrate different techniques in Python for solving a system of kinetic reactions for biomass pyrolysis. `approach_1.py` uses the analytical solution of the wood concentration as a function of time. `approach_2.py`  is an Euler method based on the initial wood concentration and reaction rates. `approach_3.py` uses the SciPy odeint to solve a system kinetic reactions as ODEs. `approach_4.py` uses the SciPy ode solver for a system of ODEs using techniques such as the Runge-Kutta method.

 ### funcBlasi.py

+Contains functions based on the Blasi 1993 kinetic reaction scheme.
+The `blasi1` function returns the products for the primary reactions only.
+The `blasi2` function returns the primary and secondary reaction products.

 ### funcChan.py

+Several functions based on the Chan 1985 kinetic reaction scheme.
+The `chan1` function returns only the products from the primary reactions.
+The `chan2` function returns the primary reaction products neglecting the moisture content to water vapor reaction.
+The `chan3` function returns the primary and secondary reaction products.
+The `chan4` function returns the primary and secondary reaction products without the moisture content reaction.

 ### funcFont.py

+Two functions based on the Font 1990 kinetic scheme.
+The `font1` function represents the kinetic reactions developed from a fluidized bed experiment.
+The `font2` function represents the kinetic reactions developed from a pyroprobe experiment.
+The functions provide a comparison of how different experimental techniques affect the kinetic parameters.

 ### funcJanse.py

+Functions based on the Janse 2000 kinetic reaction scheme.
+The `janse1` function returns the products for the primary reacions only.
+The `janse2` function returns the products for the primary and secondary reactions.

 ### funcPapadikis.py

+Functions based on the Papadikis 2010 kinetic scheme.
+The `papadikis1` function returns the products for the primary reacions only.
+The `papadikis2` function returns the products for the primary and secondary reactions.

 ### funcThurner.py

+A function based on the Thurner 1981 kinetic reaction scheme that returns the products from the primary reactions.

 ### References
 * Di Blasi, C. (1993).
 Analysis of convection and secondary reaction effects within porous solid fuels undergoing pyrolysis.
 Combustion Science and Technology, 90(5-6), 315-340.